Kylie Jenner Is Reportedly Spending More Romantic Time With Drake One Month After Travis Scott Split

 Since their split, Scott has echoed Jenner’s tweet, stating on social media that his main focus at the moment was his career and his family.
 A source reportedly told Hollywood Life that Scott is aware that Jenner and Drake have been spending time with each other, but that he hopes their relationship is strictly platonic.
 He hasn’t, however, made a public remark about the reported new couple.

 While Jenner may be spending time with one of Scott’s friends, the exes are still putting on a united front for Stormi’s sake.
-The two recently spent Halloween together and took Stormi trick-or-treating together for her second spooky holiday.
+The two recently spent Halloween together and took Stormi trick-or-treating for her second spooky holiday.
 An onlooker revealed that the two were in festive moods and made sure that Stormi enjoyed herself by making their time together as normal as possible.

 “They were very involved with Stormi, taking turns rolling her around in a pink, Ariel-themed stroller,” a source said.
 “They were extremely attentive and had their eyes on her at all times.”